 So, which species has the upper hand?

-Polar bears have enormous paws that helps them walk along ice.
+Polar bears have enormous paws that help them walk along the ice.
 This makes their claws shorter and sharper.
 If the two were hitting each other with their claws, it’s likely the brown bear would have the advantage as their claws are more adapted to swiping.